 Filet Mignon Steaks Wrapped with Strips of Bacon and Pan-Fried in Butter

-- Look over your meat for any silver skin or fat that was left around the outside of the steaks.
-Use a sharp knife to remove it without removing any meat.
+- Look over your meat for any silver skin that was left around the outside of the steaks.
+Use a sharp knife to remove any connective tissue without removing any meat.
+A filet knife or boning knife would work best for this operation.
 If you purchased the whole tenderloin, the filet mignon is the smaller- middle end of the tenderloin.
-Cut your steaks the width of bacon and trim them.
-You will want to season the meat before you wrap it with bacon.
+The three-lobed end or Butt as we call it, is also sometimes called a Chateaubriand.
+The thinner end or tail makes petite filet or tournedos and would actually work well as bacon wrapped appetizers too. which ever you choose you will want to season the meat before you wrap it with bacon.
 Just keep it simple and use sea salt and and fresh-cracked black pepper.
-Rub the seasoning in gently on all sides just before cooking.
+Rub the seasoning in gently on all sides just before wrapping with bacon and cooking.

 - Heat a frying pan up to medium on the stove while heating the oven up to 400 degrees F. Melt a Tbsp of butter in the pan and stir it around until the foam subsides.
 Once this happens, lay a couple filets in the pan.
 Try to have twice as much pan as meat.
 This will give you a hot spot to flip the meat to.
 Fry the steaks until they are brown to dark brown.
 Flip them over to the unused portion of the pan and repeat.
 Once the first two steaks are done, remove them to a plate and cook the rest of the steaks the same way.

 - Once all the steaks are done, turn the heat off on the pan and return all the steaks to it.
 You will finish your steaks in the oven.
 To cook your steaks to the way you like them, use a thermometer to check them before they go in and then in 2-3 minute intervals as they cook in the 400 F oven.
-Rare meat is 120–125 degrees, medium is 140–150 degrees, and well done is not allowed.
-Before serving the steaks, remember to let them rest for a 5-10 minutes loosely covered with aluminum foil.
+Rare meat is 120–125 degrees, medium is 130–140 degrees, and well done is not allowed.
+Before serving the steaks, remember to let them rest for a 3-4 minutes loosely covered or tented with aluminum foil.